It's that time of year. Most of us want to improve our habits, our health, and our lives! We make big resolutions and set lofty set goals. Yay, us!

 - Did you surprise yourself with what you were able to accomplish?

-Backward-planning goes against what most of us believe about “goal setting”.
-It’s completely different than “set a goal and work backwards”, which is the norm for strength training (and extremely effective).
-But…
+Backward-planning goes against what most of us (myself included) believe about “goal setting”.
+It’s completely different than “set a goal and work backward”, which is the norm for strength training (and extremely effective).
+But... there's no one-size-fits-all when it comes to goal setting.